disarm-platform/faas-template-python-fn/README.md

 ├── README.md <-- The file you're reading
 ├── SPECS.md <-- Specifications for the function
-├── plus-one <-- Folder usually named the same as the function │   ├── Dockerfile <-- Usually no need to edit, can break deploument │   ├── function <-- Usually called `function`, contains custom code │   │   ├── __init__.py <-- Standard Python
+├── plus-one <-- Folder usually named the same as the function │   ├── Dockerfile <-- Usually no need to edit, can break deployment │   ├── function <-- Usually called `function`, contains custom code │   │   ├── __init__.py <-- Standard Python
 │   │   ├── handler.py <-- Main piece of custom code